Baby talk: Patronizing or derogatory baby talk

 Baby talk and imitations of it may be used by one non-infant to another as a form of verbal abuse, in which the talk is intended to infantilize the victim.
 This can occur during bullying, when the aggressor uses baby talk to assert that the victim is weak, cowardly, overemotional, or otherwise inferior.

 Flirtatious baby talk

 Baby talk may be used as a form of flirtation between sexual or romantic partners.
 In this instance, the baby talk may be an expression of tender intimacy, and may perhaps form part of affectionate sexual roleplaying in which one partner speaks and behaves childishly, while the other acts motherly or fatherly, responding in "parentese".
 One or both partners might perform the child role.
-Terms of endearment, such as poppet (or, indicatively, baby), may be used for the same purpose in communication between the partners.
+Terms of endearment, such as poppet (or, tellingly, baby), may be used for the same purpose in communication between the partners.

 Baby talk with pets

 Many people speak to their dogs as if they were another human being.
 These actions are not providing communication with the dog, but social interactions for the speaker, usually in order to solve some problem.
 The speaking style people use when talking to dogs is very similar to CDL and has been referred to as Doggerel.
 People tend to use sentences of around 11 words when talking to another adult; this is reduced to four words when speaking to a dog.
 People employ more imperatives or commands to a dog, but ask twice as many questions of the dog as of other humans, even though they do not expect the dog to answer.
 Recordings show that 90% of pet-talk is spoken mostly in the present tense because people talk to dogs about what is happening now rather than the past or the future, which is twice as much as with humans.
 Also, people are 20 times more likely to repeat or rephrase themselves to dogs than they do to humans.

 A significant difference is that CDL contains many more sentences about specific bits of information, such as "This cup is red," because they are intended to teach children about language and the environment.
 Pet-speech contains perhaps half the sentences of this form, as, rather than instructive, its primary purpose is as a social function for humans; whether the dog learns anything does not seem to be a major concern.
 However, dogs are capable of recognizing specific words and responding accordingly, which means that some information can be transmitted when a human talks to a dog.

 As well as the raised vocal pitch, pet-speech strongly emphasizes intonations and emotional phrasing.
 There are diminutives such as walkie for walk and bathie for bath.